finanzfluss/calculators/src/utils/Lohnsteuer/README.md

 } as const
 ```

-Lastly, adjust `inputAccountingYear` enum in the schema of `src/calculators/gross-to-net.ts`.
+Lastly, adjust the `inputAccountingYear` enum in the schema of `src/calculators/gross-to-net.ts`.

 Done!
 The calculator can now be called with new tax year as input.